rahul-gharat/dronahq-docs/docs/dashboard-dronahq/working-with-data/connecting-databases.md

 ### Export a Database

-Go to the list of connectors already connected in dashbaord and select the export option to export the particular database in an archived database connection file (e.g., ZIP).
+Go to the list of connectors already connected in dashboard and select the export option to export the particular database in an archived database connection file (e.g., ZIP).

 <div style={{ position: 'relative', paddingBottom: 'calc(46.33333333333333% + 41px)', height: 0 }}>
     <iframe